jfrog/jfrog-client-go/README.md

 ```

 #### Downloading Files from Artifactory
-Using the `DownloadFiles()` function, we can download files and get the general statistics of the action (The actual number of files downloaded, and the number of files we expected to download), and the error value if it occurred.
+Using the `DownloadFiles()` function, we can download files and get the general statistics of the action (The actual number of files downloaded, and the number of files we expected to download).
+In addition, we get the error value if it occurred.
 ```go
 params := services.NewDownloadParams()
 params.Pattern = "repo/*/*.zip"